JSON-StringFan12/TVC-FSW/README.md

 However, this is all based on assuming the data we are looking for is towards the end of the second csv file.
 Feel free to poke around more to see what you think is more likely our true data.
 Also take a close look at the video to see if everything matches.

-A video link is needed here:

-(if not, it's also in TVC teams, trying scrolling to Dec 6th 2025)